imthegod/project-bourse/README.md

 ## Source code

 The source code is organized into 6 different java projects.
-Below you can find the general description of each project.
+Below you will find the general description of each project.

 ### DSLAndRulesSetUp